 Given the fact that the game features some choice sections, with results that completely change the storyline, Her Majesty’s Spiffing is enjoyable for a maximum of two playthroughs.

-What makes you want to keep on playing this game, and even more than once, is the script, and most importantly, the humour (yes, it’s British, so it’s humour).
+What makes you want to keep on playing this game, and even more than once, is the script, and most importantly, the humour.
 This game is absolutely hilarious, if you’re into British banter.
 Welsh jokes, tea jokes, Brexit jokes, Thatcher jokes, Churchill jokes, French jokes, it’s all here and it’s all done in a genius manner.
 Kudos to the writers for making such a smart and hilarious story.

 It also helps that the voice acting is pretty much perfect.
 Your main character speaks with the most stereotypical posh English accent and mannerisms imaginable, making all of his actions even funnier.
 The game doesn’t feature that many songs in its soundtrack, but the few included are amazing.
 And yes, “God Save the Queen” (the anthem, not the Sex Pistols song) is here, of course.
 Duh.

 The game’s visuals are very charismatic.
 They are also quite fluid and glitch-free.
 Normally, saying a game is glitch-free visual-wise shouldn’t even be mentioned in a review, but given the fact Telltale dominates the point-and-click market with its games running on a very glitchy engine, it’s always nice to remember there are less buggy options out there in the market.
 Despite all of this, the game doesn’t have groundbreaking visuals.
 They are nice and charismatic, but they don’t look any different from a regular PS3 or Xbox 360 game.